zalando/skipper/docs/tutorials/auth.md

 The access token should be passed from the client as Bearer token in the Authorization header.
 Skipper will send this token unchanged as Bearer token in the Authorization header to the Tokeninfo endpoint.
-Skipper with Tokeninfo setup, request flow is shown in the following
+The request flow with a Tokeninfo setup is shown in the following
 picture:

 ![Skipper with Tokeninfo](/skipper/img/svc-to-svc-tokeninfo.svg)